 After that, the company will work with you to determine if any repairs or replacements are needed on the roof before setting up new panels for maximum energy production and efficiency.
 That’s assuming you still want to go solar.
 If not, the whole process is over.

 Repairs include anything from skylight replacements to insulation work.
-They could also be for the solar panels themselves if you’re keen on keeping the same ones and not opting for new ones.
+They could also be for the solar panels if you’re keen on keeping the same ones and not opting for new ones.

-4. Solar Panel Installation/Re-Installation
+4. Solar Panel Installation/Reinstallation

 If you want to continue with solar power, then it’s time to install the new panels or put the old ones back up!

 In contrast, if you’re merely reinstalling existing panels, the only difference is that the technicians will probably install new flashing to ensure the longevity of the roof and panels.
 The panels will also probably be hooked up to your current system instead of setting up a new one.
-But other than that, it’s really no different.
+But other than that, it’s no different.

 How Long Does Solar Panel Removal Take?

 House Solar PanelsTypically, solar panel removal takes about three days in total.
-More specifically, though, it varies based on whether you’re having the entire process done (removal-repair-installation) or just the removal part.
+More specifically, it varies based on whether you’re having the entire process done (removal-repair-installation) or just the removal part.

-The removal part can take anywhere from a single day to a couple of days, depending on what’s involved and how much work it is.
+The removal can take anywhere from a single day to a couple of days, depending on what’s involved and how much work it is.
 But usually, a single day is enough.
 The other two days allow for any potential repairs to be completed and give the company time to set up the new panels that will go on after they’re removed.

 How Much Does It Cost to Remove Solar Panels?